googleapis/java-bigtable-hbase/hbase-migration-tools/mirroring-client/README.md

 - `google.bigtable.mirroring.secondary-client.async.connection.impl` - a name of Connection class that should be used to connect asynchronously to secondary database.
 It is used as hbase.client.async.connection.impl when creating connection to secondary database.
 Set to `default` to use default HBase connection class.
 Required when using HBase 2.x.
 - `google.bigtable.mirroring.primary-client.prefix` - By default all parameters from the Configuration object passed to ConnectionFactory#createConnection are passed to Connection instances.
 If this key is set, then only parameters that start with the given prefix are passed to the primary connection.
 Use it if primary and secondary connections' configurations share a key that should have a different value passed to each of the connections, e.g. zookeeper url.
 Prefixes should not contain a dot at the end. default: empty.
 - `google.bigtable.mirroring.secondary-client.prefix` - If this key is set, then only parameters that start with given prefix are passed to secondary Connection. default: empty.
-- `google.bigtable.mirroring.mismatch-detector.factory-impl` - Path to class implementing MismatchDetector.Factory. default: DefaultMismatchDetector.Factory, logs detected mismatches to stdout and reports them as OpenCensus metrics.
+- `google.bigtable.mirroring.mismatch-detector.factory-impl` - Path to class implementing MismatchDetector.Factory. default: DefaultMismatchDetector.Factory, logs detected mismatches to stdout.
 - `google.bigtable.mirroring.flow-controller-strategy.factory-impl` - Path to class to be used as FlowControllerStrategy.Factory. default: RequestCountingFlowControlStrategy.Factory.
 Used to throttle primary database requests in case of slower secondary.
 - `google.bigtable.mirroring.flow-controller-strategy.max-outstanding-requests` - Maximal number of outstanding secondary database requests before throttling requests to primary database. default: 500.
 - `google.bigtable.mirroring.flow-controller-strategy.max-used-bytes` - Maximal number of bytes used by internal buffers for asynchronous operations before throttling requests to primary database. default: 256MB.